klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     the ROCm 6.2.4 installation from a central place on LUMI and then in `%post` untar this in the right location and delete the compressed tar file again.

--   `24.11-CZ-rocm-6.2-LUMI`: Here we use the S?USE `zypper` install tool to install ROCm from AMD-provided packages.
+-   `24.11-CZ-rocm-6.2-LUMI`: Here we use the SUSE `zypper` install tool to install ROCm from AMD-provided packages.

 In the first two cases, the ROCm SquashFS file and corresponding bzip2-compressed tar files